-- The application should preserve existing large trees 24" or larger, stone walls, and other man made features which provide character historic value to the site and to the Town of East Hampton (revision effective July 8, 2006). - 2.
+- 1. The application should preserve existing large trees 24" or larger, stone walls, and other features which provide historic value to the site and to the Town of East Hampton (revision effective July 8, 2006). - 2.
 Traffic circulation within the site, traffic load or possible circulation problems on existing streets and pedestrian safety. - 3.
-Accessibility, architecture, relationship between buildings, site characteristics of the neighborhood, and impact to adjacent properties. - 4.
+Accessibility, architecture, relationship between buildings, site characteristics, and impact to adjacent properties. - 4.
 Minimization of soil and tree removal. - 5.
 Avoidance of environmentally sensitive areas.